NOAA-GSL/ufs-srweather-app/docs/UsersGuide/source/ContinuousIntegration.rst

-.. _ContinousIntegration:
+.. _ContinuousIntegration:

 ======================
-Continous Integration
+Continuous Integration
 ======================
-The Continous Integration pipeline uses `GitHub Actions Self-Hosted Runners <https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners>`_.
+The Continuous Integration pipeline uses `GitHub Actions Self-Hosted Runners <https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners>`_.
 Currently, an `AWS Parallel Cluster <https://aws.amazon.com/hpc/parallelcluster>`_ is configured with all of the dependencies required of the ufs-srweather-app, emulating a NOAA RDHPCS machine.

 The following dependencies are currently requirements on the self-hosted runner to build and run automated workflows: